Building Bowdoin’s distinctive collections

 Gifts of books, family papers and business records, photographs, and College memorabilia—and cash gifts, bequests, memorials, and established endowments—have been crucial in assembling the superlative primary sources and rare materials that further the College’s mission of teaching and learning.
 Access to these scholarly treasurers is a defining feature of the Bowdoin student experience and a draw for researchers from Maine, nationally, and throughout the world.

 Donating rare books, manuscripts, and other gifts in kind

 Special Collections & Archives relies on your support to grow its collections and to document our shared past.
 Our department director welcomes the opportunity to speak with individuals and organizations who are interested in entrusting their rare books, manuscripts, College artifacts, and related research materials to our care.
 Such giving insures the enduring preservation of those cherished items and allows for their widest possible use under safe and secure surroundings.
 It can also provide the opportunity to honor or memorialize family or friends.
 The College has prepared a "Guide to Gifts of Property" that provides further details about the process and advantages of giving in-kind.

 Making cash gifts

 Cash gifts, bequests, and endowments enable Special Collections & Archives to acquire and preserve materials that are essential for sustaining Bowdoin’s curriculum, and they provide donors with a tangible means to express either their commitment to the College’s mission or an affection or remembrance of a personal nature.
-Donors can make a gift online, or are invited to contact the department director or the Associate Vice President for Annual and Leadership Giving in Bowdoin’s Development Office to explore the advantages and opportunities that such a gift can provide.
+Donors can make a gift online, or are invited to contact the department director or the Senior Vice President for Development and Alumni Relations in Bowdoin’s Development Office to explore the advantages and opportunities that such a gift can provide.